-Contact the Odeion School of Music for an appointment at +27 51 401 2810.
-Requirements: Music Literacy, Unisa Grade 5 or equivalent; Music Performance, Unisa Grade 7 or equivalent; Compulsory audition and theory proficiency test before 30 September.
+Required standards: Music Theory, Unisa Grade 5 or equivalent; Music Performance, Unisa Grade 7 or equivalent.

 The BA (Music) is a versatile degree that can be adapted to prepare you for any one or several of the exciting challenges in the music industry today.
 Career opportunities include the following: teacher, with music as specialisation in the primary, senior, and further education and training phases; teacher in music centres or in a private practice; performing artist at intermediate level as soloist, orchestra player or in ensemble; choral director; music adviser; and session musician.